Origin of the Covariant Wigner Operator as a Quantum Amplitude in QCD: Appendix II: Correspondence between phase space spinors and Wigner operator

 Here we carry out an example calculation to demonstrate explicitly how the Wigner operator maps directly into a phase space spinor.
 Assuming Dirac matrices in Dirac-Pauli representation:

 Eq. \ref{eq: second_idempotent} is a standard idempotent for Dirac spinors \citep{Lounesto_2001, CAS_idempotent_2015}.
 With the above matrices, the idempotent representation becomes

 The Wigner operator under constraints has 8 real spinorial degrees of freedom, including in the QCD case \citep{QCD_quark_gluon_1986_HE}.
 Both Dirac spinors and the constrained Wigner operator can be expressed in terms of a scalar, a pseudoscalar, and 6 tensorial degrees of freedom \citep{hestenes_dirac_1975, QCD_quark_gluon_1986_HE}.
-The 8 real functions on phase space in the constrained Wigner operator can be represented as
+The 8 real functions on phase space in the constrained Wigner operator maps to an even multivector,

 Note that $\sigma^{\mu\nu} = \frac{i}{2}[\gamma^\mu,\gamma^\nu]$.
 Using the Dirac-Pauli representation, we can write

 Then,